Black Spectre: Ryan Trent

-Knowles's costume and identity were subsequently appropriated by Ryan Trent, a disgruntled member of the NYPD whom Moon Knight defeats in the deranged officer's first and only outing as the new Black Spectre.
+Carson Knowles's costume and identity are appropriated by Ryan Trent, a disgruntled member of the NYPD whom Moon Knight defeats in the deranged officer's first and only outing as the new Black Spectre.

-Since he was a kid Ryan Trent was constantly undermined, having his decisions throughout his life continuously questioned.
-Even after he joined the NYPD, he didn't feel he was good enough.
+Since he was a child, Ryan Trent was constantly undermined, having his decisions throughout his life continuously questioned.
+Even after he joined the NYPD, he did not feel he was good enough.

 When Moon Knight returned to New York City as a consultant for Detective Flint, Flint's preference over the vigilante caused Trent to finally break, and slowly descend into madness as he became obsessed with Moon Knight.
 Ryan began training himself, as well as he investigated about Moon Knight by interrogating former allies of him disguised as a S.H.I.E.L.D. agent.
 Using Carson Knowles, the Black Spectre, as an inspiration, Ryan aims to replace Moon Knight, believing that if he replaced Moon Knight and revealed himself to Flint, he would get be respected and get a promotion.
 In order to become even more similar to Moon Knight, who worked alone and had no ties to anybody, Trent murdered his wife.
 Now armed with equipment and a costume, Trent donned the mantle of Black Spectre and began attacking people and peeling their faces while yelling for Moon Knight.
 With Moon Knight's car finally arriving at his location, Black Spectre activated three I.E.D. planted in cars nearby to explode Moon Knight's car.
 Only two of them went off, but this was enough to destroy the vehicle.
-Black Spectre got out of the building he was hiding, expecting to find Moon Knight's corpse among the ruins.
+Black Spectre got out of the building he was hiding, expecting to find Moon Knight dead.
 However, Moon Knight arrived at the scene using his glider.
 Before the fight could get started, Trent proclaimed that he was going to kill Moon Knight so he could be loved.
 Then, the third I.E.D. went off and exploded next to Black Spectre and injured him.
 When Trent was asked who was he supposed to be, he presented himself as Black Spectre.
-Moon Knight ripped off his mask and explained to him and he didn't want to be loved, because all those close to him suffered and died, and that because he worked alone he had always won.
+Moon Knight ripped off his mask and explained to him and he did not want to be loved, because all those close to him suffered and died, and that because he worked alone he had always won.
 He then left Black Spectre and departed.